SAMtoBAM/PAQman/README.md

 	-p | --prefix       Prefix for output (default: name of assembly file (-a) before the fasta suffix) -o | --output       Name of output folder for all results (default: paqman_output) -seq | --sequences	Whether or not to use scaffolds or contigs; provide 'scaffolds' to not break the assembly at N's (default: contigs)
-	-mdb | --meryldb	A precomputed meryl database for your dataset.
+	-mdb | --meryldb	A precomputed Meryl database for your dataset.
 Generated automatically if not provided.
-	-lbdb | --localbuscodb	A predownloaded busco database for your dataset.
+	-mm | --merylmem	The soft RAM limit in GB used whilst building the Meryl database (default: 10) -mk | --merylkmer	The k-mer size used to build the Meryl database (default: 21) -lbdb | --localbuscodb	A predownloaded busco database for your dataset.
 Downloaded automatically if not provided.
 	-c | --cleanup      Remove a large number of files produced by each of the tools that can take up a lot of space.
 Choose between 'yes' or 'no' (default: yes)
 	-h | --help         Print this help message